 Unlike in some other major European countries, most people in Germany dwell as tenants.
 For that reason German law tends to provide special protection for tenants.
-Thus, appointments of the lease contract for tenements that differ from the provisions stipulated by law, concerning for example the tenant's right of abating the rent, the right to sublet the object or the right of due cancellation of the contract are declared void.
-Quite often the lessor uses standard forms to draw up the contract, which must conform to the requirements of the German law on "general terms and conditions".
-Furthermore, it is significant that a flat shall not be rededicated for different use, for example as accommodation for a shop, and shall not be left permanently vacant, it being the lessor's obligation to hire it out.
-Regarding the lease price, the lessor has to realign to the local amount of rent for comparison.
-It is not permissible for a lessor to demand an increased lease price of at least 20% above the average local amount of rent.
+Thus, appointments of the lease contract for tenements that differ from the provisions stipulated by law, concerning for example the tentants right of abating the rent, the right to sublet the object or the right of due cancellation of the contract are declared void.
+Quite often the lessor uses standard forms to draw up the contract, which must conform the requirements of the German Law on "general terms and conditions".
+Furthermore, it is noticeable, that a flat shall not be rededicated for different use, for example as accommodation for a shop, and shall not be left permanently vacant, being the lessor obliged to hire it out.
+Regarding the Lease price, the lessor has to realign to the local amount of rent for comparison.
+If a lessor demands an increased lease price of at least 20% above the average local amount of rent, he acts disorderly.

-On the other hand, terms of lease contracts for business premises may differ from the provisions stipulated by law mentioned above (abating the rent, subletting, due cancellation).
+Contrary to that, appointments of lease contracts for business premises may differ from the provisions stipulated by law mentioned above (abating the rent, subletting, due cancellation).
 Furthermore, the lease price is not bound to the average local amount but only limited by the proscription of usury.

-The German law of tenancy underwent far-reaching reform in September 2001, but is still subject to difficult interim arrangements applicable to contracts of tenancy that were concluded before that date.
+The German law of tenancy has undergone far reaching reformation by September 2001, but is still subject to difficult interim arrangements, applicable for contracts of tenancy that were concluded before that date.